itsOwen/LetMeReShade/README.md

 1. ReShade overlay not appearing

    - Verify the correct DLL override is selected
-   - Check if INSERT or Home key is properly mapped
+   - Check if HOME key is properly mapped
    - Ensure launch options are correctly set

 2. Game crashes on launch